-Tagliatelle with Tomato Sausage Ragu
+Tagliatelle with Fresh Tomato & Sausage

+This tagliatelle with fresh tomato and sausage is an all-in-one pasta dish – and it’s perfect!
+It is a satisfying meal, containing carbs, protein, and fresh vegetables.
 The fresh ingredients are the key to making this dish deliciously fresh-tasting and amazingly light.

-Ingredients Needed To Make Tagliatelle with Fresh Tomato Sausage Ragu:
+Tagliatelle with Fresh Tomato & Sausage

 - extra virgin olive oil

-- garlic
+- garlic cloves

 - crushed red pepper flakes